SahilKhan44/SahilKhan44/README.md

 👋 Building a Resume-Builder with React, Vite, Tailwind CSS.

-🎨 Here we make resumes single pagewith amazing templates .
+🎨 Here we make resumes single pages with amazing templates.

 </div>